treebornwood/voicedeskk/N8N_WEBHOOK_SETUP.md

 ## Notes

+- **CORS is required**: Make sure your n8n webhook returns proper CORS headers (see CORS Configuration section above)
 - Voice selection and ElevenLabs API key should be configured directly in your n8n workflow
 - This keeps credentials secure within n8n instead of passing them from the client
 - The default voice is set to "Rachel" but you can change this in your n8n workflow configuration

+## Troubleshooting

+### CORS Error
+If you see "No 'Access-Control-Allow-Origin' header" error:
+1. Add CORS headers to your "Respond to Webhook" node in n8n
+2. Make sure the headers include:
+   - `Access-Control-Allow-Origin: *`
+   - `Access-Control-Allow-Methods: POST, OPTIONS`
+   - `Access-Control-Allow-Headers: Content-Type`

+### Wrong URL
+If the webhook isn't being called:
+1. Check that your `.env` has the complete webhook URL including the path
+2. Example: `VITE_N8N_BASE_URL=https://n8n.example.com/webhook/create-agent`